 - Railroad Bridge Park is two miles west of the town of Sequim.
 The park is on the Olympic Discovery Trail, a former railway that extends from Port Townsend on the northeastern tip of the Washington peninsula all the way to the shores of the Pacific Ocean.
 A nice side trip includes the Dungeness River Audubon Center.

 - Sol Duc Valley is one of the best places to see salmon migrating upstream.
-At Salmon Cascades, an area about 5 miles down Sol Duc Road, Coho can be seen leaping over the falls on their upstream journey to spawn in the Sol Duc River.
 Sol Duc Hot Springs Resort offers lodging, an RV campground, and tent campsites.

 - Quinault Rain Forest Loop is an easy trail with lush green trees, Quinault river, and Willaby Creek Falls.
 You may or may not see salmon.